 The movie is filled with great actors, some of who rose to the crème de la crème of the German film acting community.
 In a minor role we see Gustav von Wangenheim, a nobleman born into a family of actors, who is something of a legend to friends of old horror films.
 He started acting in films in 1914, and in 1921 he received the role that he would forever be remembered for, as the male lead Thomas Hutter – or Jonathan Harker – in F.W.
 Murnau’s genre-making horror classic Nosferatu.

 In the 2000 film Shadow of a Vampire, presenting a fictionalised account of the making of the movie, Wangenheim was portrayed by actor and comedian Eddie Izzard.
-And in 1929 Wangenheim did an absolutely fabulous portrayal of the villain Windegger Fritz Lang’s monumental science fiction movie Woman in the Moon.
+And in 1929 Wangenheim appeared in Fritz Lang’s monumental science fiction movie Woman in the Moon (review).
 Wangenheim was a devoted Communist and founded a Communist theatre company, Die Truppe ’31, in 1931, which was shut down by the Nazis in 1933.
 He fled to the Soviet Union where he continued to make German-language anti-Nazi films.
 In 1936 he was accused of having given up two fellow Germans as Trotskyists, which led to their execution, although there are reasons to suspect that his statement was given under duress and was partly falsified.
 After WWII Wangenheim moved to East Germany, where he continued his career as screenwriter and director, mainly of propaganda films.

 The peaceful preacher who gets Homunculus imprisoned is played by Theodor Loos, one of Germany’s most revered character actors both on stage, in film and in radio.
 He worked at a number of theatres, including Deutsches Theater under the leadership of the legendary Max Reinhardt, and appeared in over 220 movies in his career.
 Loos had prominent roles in some of Fritz Lang’s and Germany’s most successful and artistically bold movies both in the silent and sound era, such as Die Nibelungen (1924), Metropolis (1927), M (1931) and The Testament of Dr. Mabuse (1933).